x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/sharing-policies/modify-a-sharing-policy.md

 4. In the warning, click **yes** to delete the sharing policy.

-### Use the Exchange Management Shell to modify, disable or remove a sharing policy
+### Use Exchange Online PowerShell to modify, disable or remove a sharing policy
 <a name="BKMK_Shell"> </a>

 - This example modifies the sharing policy Contoso.
 This policy allows users in the Contoso domain to see simple free/busy information.